 Personally Identifiable Financial Information.
 Any information provided to the Credit Union by a consumer to obtain a financial product or service, or as a result of a transaction with the consumer.
 Examples:

-Information a consumer provides to the Credit Union on an application to obtain membership, a loan, credit card or other financial product or service;
+Information a consumer provides to the Credit Union on an application to obtain membership, a loan, a credit card, or other financial product or service;

 Account balance information, payment history, overdraft history, and credit or debit card purchase information;